CyberMonitor/orquestra-docs/intro/content/basics/why-workflows.md

 ### Scientist and developer experiences

-Using workflows in your organization via the Orquestra platform can help you discover new algorithms faster due to its excellent scientist experience.
+Using workflows in your organization via the Orquestra platform can help you discover new algorithms faster due to its natural expression of scientific experiments.
 Our #1 goal is to simplify process management across the stack.
 Experiments that are normally difficult to execute, such as optimizations, and visualization suddenly become trivial thanks to Orquestra.
 Let's learn how!

 #### Modern tooling